dacostafrankaboagye/fastPrep/sorting_and_searching/General/generalnote.md

     - divide the given array into two parts
         - sorted and unsorted part

+    Sorting partition  |
+                       V
+                      [3, 1, 5, 2, 6]

+    - one element in the sorted part

     From the unsorted part, take the first element -> place it in the correct position in the sorted array (based on some logic)
-        - all the elements in the sorted array greater than the "first element we picked" -> shifts by ine position
+        - all the elements in the sorted array greater than the "first element we picked" -> shifts by one position

     - take the first element from the unsorted array
     - compare the element with each and every element in the sorted array
     - any element in the sorted array which is greater than the "first element" we picked-> shifts by one position
-    - if we encounter an element which is lesser than the "first element" we picked -> place the "first element" right after it repwat till unsorted array is not empty
+    - if we encounter an element which is lesser than the "first element" we picked -> place the "first element" right after it repeat till unsorted array is not empty

     : dividing the unsorted array
         - pick the first element -> that is sorted